phoenix-analytics-bootcamp/Surnamer/README.md

  Welcome to the  Analytics Engineering course.
 This repository contains some of the important information and codes that may come in handy in learning this course.
 This file contains information about git, sql and DBT.
 Verify all codes and customize them to your dataset

 ## git
 git is a version control system.
-It allows teams to collaborate on tasks thereby driving efficiency and preventing data loss due to discentralized system. git is also known as a source code management system because it allows teams to store source codes of their works in a centrall location and build security around it to prevent corruption.
+It allows teams to collaborate on tasks thereby driving efficiency and preventing data loss due to decentralized system. git is also known as a source code management system because it allows teams to store source codes of their works in a central location and build security around it to prevent corruption.

 For example, controls can be built around updating the base code only after it has been reviewed and approved by appropriate personnel.
-For information about git such as the basic concept: working directory, staging an d.git directory, please check the following link: https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F
+For information about git such as the basic concept: Working directory, staging and .git directory, please check the following link: https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F

 To install git: Use your preferred OS and install the corresponding software:
 linux: https://git-scm.com/download/linux.